samhenrigold/windows-dev-docs/uwp/monetize/view-and-grant-products-from-a-service.md

 ## The Microsoft.StoreServices library

 To help streamline the authentication flow and calling the Microsoft Store Services, review the Microsoft.StoreServices project and sample on Github.
-The Microsoft.StoreServices library will help manage the authentication keys and provides wrapper API's to call into the Microsoft Store Services for managing products.
+The Microsoft.StoreServices library will help manage the authentication keys and provides wrapper APIs to call into the Microsoft Store Services for managing products.
 The sample project highlights how a service can use the Microsoft.StoreServices library, example logic for managing consumable products, reconciling refunded purchases, renew expired credentials, and more.
 A step-by-step configuration guide is included with the sample to setup the sample service on your PC or through Azure.

 - [Microsoft.StoreServices library (GitHub)](https://github.com/microsoft/Microsoft-Store-Services)
 - [Microsoft.StoreServices Sample (GitHub)](https://github.com/microsoft/Microsoft-Store-Services-Sample)